 Explore this page to learn more about processing EOFY

-In theory, this makes 31 October the final tax deadline, but there are exceptions.
+You have until 31 October to submit your tax return, but there are exceptions.
 To find your precise due date, see what the ATO says about lodging your tax return or ask your tax agent.

-It's time to get organised before submitting your tax paperwork.
-Here are some key jobs to do before you do a year end in Xero.
+It's a good time to get organised so you're ready to submit your tax paperwork.
+Here are some key jobs to do before you process a year end in Xero.

 - Perform stock take (if applicable)